-Our Mission: Provide a safety net to those low-income, uninsured patients most in need in our community through donation of specialty medical care and dental care.
+Our Mission: Provide a safety net for low-income, uninsured adults most in need in our community through the coordination of donated specialty medical and dental healthcare.

 In 1992, Capital Medical Society physicians created the We Care Network program under its charitable 501(c)(3) organization, Capital Medical Society Foundation, Inc. to create an organized, coordinated approach to provide charity care to low-income, uninsured adults in the community.
 In 2003, it expanded its program to include the We Care Dental Network.

 We Care Network’s case management team led by the Jean McCully We Care Network Program Coordinator coordinate the seamless donation of specialty medical and dental services to low-income, uninsured adults, whose income is at or below 150% of the Federal Poverty Level, in Leon, Gadsden, Jefferson, and Wakulla Counties.

 The purposes of this effort are:

 - To improve health outcomes and the quality of life for adults who have nowhere else to turn for the healthcare they need.

 - To evenly distribute donated care to volunteer providers.

 - To reduce the costs to the community for avoidable emergency room and inpatient care.